Addsum Avanced Accounting

 The new look of Advanced Accounting

-Before Intuit/QuickBooks ever tried to wrongly tell you that you don't need an accountant, there were businesses running Advanced Accounting (but unlike your accountant, you have different needs, such as strong inventory control).
+Before Intuit/QuickBooks ever tried to tell you that you don't need an accountant, there were businesses running Advanced Accounting (but unlike your accountant, you have different needs, such as strong inventory control).
 We don't obsolete our products nor force you to constantly buy updates (many of our users think nothing of not updating for years!).
-We don't put limitations on file record sizes nor adopt non-standard Windows design practices nor implement bizarre proprietary or illogical database methodologies (guilty: QuickBooks and Peachtree).
-Unlike Peachtree, we don't force you to download a 600 meg demo to even try our product; nor do we install our applications as if we are "king of the hill" as Peachtree does.
+We don't put limitations on file record sizes nor adopt non-standard Windows design practices nor proprietary or illogical database methodologies.
+Unlike our competitors, we don't force you to download a 600 meg or larger demo to even try our product; nor do we install our applications as if we are the only application on your desktop.
 You won't fall asleep while waiting for our software to load up across a network or on your standalone PC.
 Advanced Accounting is designed with growth and multiple users in mind.
-It doesn't just let you do anything and destroy the integrity of your valuable data (QuickBooks often leads to a quick mess).
+It doesn't just let you do anything and destroy the integrity of your valuable data (QuickBooks use often sadly leads to a quick loss of data integrity).
 And you will receive the kind of support, when you need it, that QuickBooks and Peachtree users can only dream about.
-There are certain intangibles that are simply beyond compare!
+There are certain intangibles that cannot be compared.

 Software features continually change.
 And, while every effort is made to ensure the accuracy of this information, purchase decisions should not be made solely based on the information that is contained here.
 If you notice an inconsistency or a needed correction or have a question, please e-mail us as info@addsuminc.com.
 Or even better, call us a 1-800-648-6258.

-Advanced Accounting, QuickBooks and Peacthree and SBA are really not products that were necessarily designed for the same type of end user, however, because QuickBooks and Peachtree and more recently SBA are packages that potential users are often most familiar with and because Advanced Accounting competes closely price-wise, a comparison is included here.
-This comparison is also made more difficult due to the fact that there are so many different versions of these products.
+Advanced Accounting, QuickBooks and Peachtree and MS Accounting are really not products that were necessarily designed for the same type of end user, however, because QuickBooks and Peachtree and more recently MS Office Accounting (not long ago introduced as Small Business Accounting and quickly renamed) are packages that potential users are often most familiar with and because Advanced Accounting competes closely price-wise, a comparison is included here.
+This comparison is also made more difficult due to the fact that there are so many different versions of these competitor products.
+We believe in keeping things simple.
+Just like there should be one operating system per major Windows release (and not all of the problems associated with different versions per user type), we offer one principal accounting software product and not limited subsets nor higher end versions of that same product.
+This strategy benefits users (better overall product) and us alike (we can focus on one thing).
+Our business model is also not based on constant payroll and other user assessed update charges unlike most of our competitors.

-Addsum Advanced Accounting 6.1 vs. Quickbooks, Peachtree and Small Business Accounting
+Addsum Advanced Accounting 6.1 vs. Quickbooks, Peachtree and Microsoft Office Accounting

 Single user price